ForexStuff/TelegramTrader-MT4-MT5/README.md

 * Move Stoploss to recent fractal (**SetStopLoss** button)
 * Close all positions immediately (**Close** button)
 * Close your profitable positions (**Profit** button)

+## Bot commands
+* Attach bots to any market on any timeframe
+* Delete the bots from the charts
+* turn on bots or turn bots off at anytime ( requires some coding into your robot)

 # How to buy a license